ClickHouse/ClickHouse/docs/en/operations/backup.md

 ### Backups as tar archives

 Backups can also be stored as tar archives.
-The functionality is the same as for zip, except that compressing the archive or adding a password is not supported.
+The functionality is the same as for zip, except that a password is not supported.

 Write a backup as a tar:
 ```